keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 ![Sample of Perkin's mauve aniline dye](../images/perkins_mauve_sample.jpg)

-Perkin's mauve was a runaway success, until it became so fashionable to be tawdry and the use of the gaudy colour feel out of fashion for everyday wear.
+Perkin's mauve was a runaway success, until it became so fashionable to be tawdry and the use of the gaudy colour fell out of fashion for everyday wear.
  — *Journal of the Society of Dyers and Colourists*, **Nov 1906**, *via* the [Science History Insitute](https://digital.sciencehistory.org/works/o2sfuyr) .
 {:.figcaption}